datahub-project/datahub/metadata-ingestion/README.md

 Extracts:

-- List of databases, schema, and tables
+- List of databases, schema, tables and views
-- Column types associated with each table
+- Column types associated with each table/view

 ```yml
 source: